g-gualeni/QtNoid2/DEVELOPMENT.md

 ### Test AppParameterListBasicUsage
 - [x] Create the example with a list of 2 or more parameters
 - [x] Add an example of the QDebug << operator
-- [ ] Add a save to JSON command
+- [x] Add a save to JSON command
-- [ ] Add a load from JSON command
+- [x] Add a load from JSON command
+- [ ] Set bold for modified paramters

 ### Test AppParameterListBenchmark
 - [x] Performance for Parameter and ParameterList using new and using JSON